Kuanhao-Chao/splam/docs/source/index.rst

 splam is useful if you want to :

-1. know the quality of splice junctions in your **annotation file or assembled transcripts**.
+1. improve your **alignmnet file**. splam evaluates the quality of splice alignments and cleans up those that include spurious splice junctions.
+It significantly improves the quality of the downstream transcriptome assembly [:ref:`Link <alignment-detailed-section>`].

-2. improve your **alignmnet file**. splam evaluates the quality of splice alignments and cleans up those that include spurious splice junctions.
-It significantly improves the quality of the downstream transcriptome assembly.
+2. know the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].